Our Teachers & Staff

 I hope to add to the wonderful community of learners at VHE and aid each child in his or her development in the first grade.
 I look forward to partnering with you in your child’s education.

-Mrs. Laura Joella - Kindergarten Teacher
+Mrs. Laura Joella

 Laura Joella is a native New Yorker who moved to VaHi with her husband and two daughters in June 2023.
 Shortly thereafter, they welcomed a baby boy–their Southern Gentleman to round out the family.